music fund project

 - Support in the selection and preparation of European volunteers before arrival;

-- Manage of administrative matters: budget allowances; support in the creation of the bank account and enrollment at the municipality; enrollment in insurance (if not done by sending organization); preparation of activity agreement;
+- Manage of administrative matters: budget allowances; support in the creation of the bank account and enrollment at the municipality; enrollment in insurance; preparation of activity agreement;

 - Handle practical arrangements: information about health insurance system in Belgium; indications about French lesson possibilities; online language tool…